philippark89/DreamBank/README.md

     - ~~React(Will be applied once MVP done)~~

 # App Description
-## Banking App
+## Simple Banking App
 - User can create the account to use the functions such as checking balance, create the transaction such as either deposit or withdraw from their balance, and check their transactions.

-- Each user have balance will be generated randomly in range of $100 ~ $10,000 when user registered an account.
+- Each user have a balance and it will be generated randomly in range of $100 ~ $10,000 when user registered an account.

+# User Story
+- As a user, I want to create the account so I can have a bank account.
+- As a user, I want to login to my account so I can use my own account.

+# Business Models
-- Models
+## Models
 - Customer
 - BankAccount
 - Transaction
+- User
-    - Login
+- Role
 - ~~(TBD)~~
+## Relationships

 # Daily Progress
 - 04/20/2022 (Day 14) (BackEnd 98%, FrontEnd 95%)